 - Best possible throughput of one SAN target port working in the 8 Gb SAN environment can reach 780 MB/s (1560 Mb/s for two FTMS ports in the target mode) when fully saturated.
 For 5220 this will represent maximum throughput possible on the PCI bus.
-NetBackup 5230 Appliance has more advanced architecture and can handle more I/O bandwidth on the PCI bus. - Symantec OS used with the appliances is based on Linux OS and all FTMS/SAN Client limitations on Linux apply, for example number of streams to buffer size ratio. - NetBackup 5220/5230 Appliance is preconfigured with 8 streams in total for the appliance.
-In many cases this is not a limiting factor with the notable exception of Oracle backup where the number of streams can be very high. - The number of FT streams on Linux and NetBackup Appliance is in direct relation with the buffer size and if the number of streams is increased the buffer size has to be reduced.
+NetBackup 5230 and 5240 appliance have a more advanced architecture and can handle more I/O bandwidth on the PCI bus. - OS used with the appliances is based on the Linux OS and all FTMS or SAN Client limitations on Linux apply, for example number of streams to buffer size ratio. - The number of FT streams on Linux and NetBackup Appliance is in direct relation with the buffer size and if the number of streams is increased the buffer size has to be reduced.
 Although it is possible to change the number of streams and reduce buffer size from the root prompt, deploying such a configuration in a production environment requires a support exception.

-See "Network bonding" on page 95.
+See "Network bonding" on page 101.

-See "VMware VADP" on page 96.
+See "VMware VADP" on page 102.

-See "Jumbo frame implementation for increased MTU" on page 97.
+See "Jumbo frame implementation for increased MTU" on page 103.